 Restore Outlook Emails deleted for a long time and extract the Email messages, folders, calendars, etc. within seconds.

-Repair corrupted Emails and restore deleted Emails with a 100% success rate.
+Repair corrupted Emails and restore deleted Emails with a very high success rate.

 Repair Emails in bathes without size limits and support to preview all of them before saving.

 Compatible with Windows 7/8/8.1/10/11, Windows Server 2012/2016/2019, and MacOS X 10.11~ MacOS 12 (Monterey).

 Download Repairit for Email and follow the below steps to repair your corrupted PST files:

 Step 1: Upload your corrupted Outlook PST/OST files.

 Lunch Repairit for Email and click "Select File" to add the corrupted PST/OST files.